-Saving money is hard for many people, because it is difficult to postpone purchasing something now in favor of longer-term goals.
-When people lack access to bank accounts, putting aside money for later can be even harder.
-Yet, not saving causes problems for households that are then unable to make important investments (maintaining their homes or paying school fees, for example).
-For agricultural workers, saving income earned during the peak farming season is an important way to reach savings goals that include purchases of durable goods and having funds for necessities in the off-season.
-Not being able to save can also discourage people from working.
-If they cannot save their earnings for leaner times or for important future purchases, working during the agricultural season loses some of its value for laborers.
+Saving money is hard for many people due to the difficulty of postponing purchases now in favor of longer-term goals.
+When people lack access to secure and convenient savings options, putting aside money can be even harder.
+Yet, failure to save causes problems for households who are then unable to make important investments (e.g., maintaining their homes or paying school fees).
+For agricultural workers, saving income earned during the peak farming season is an important way to reach savings goals that include purchases of durable goods and necessities in the off-season.
+Not saving may also discourage people from working.
+If they do not or cannot save their wages for leaner times or for important future purchases, working during the agricultural season has lower value for laborers.
 A reliable savings option that makes funds available in the off-season when they’re needed may encourage workers to work more during the main season, if it helps them reach their financial goals.

 Around half of Lujeri workers participate in informal rotating savings groups during the main agricultural season.
-Members of the group take turns at receiving the regular contributions of all other members.
-Among non-participating workers lack of trust is cited as a major reason for not participating.
-Offering direct deposit into mobile money accounts, with and without a deferral option, could make it easier for workers to save during the main season, since mobile money accounts ease the problem of trust while also helping workers put money aside.
-This may encourage workers to work more during the main season, if it helps them reach their financial goals.
+Members of the group take turns receiving the regular contributions of all other members.
+Workers who are not members cite lack of trust as a major reason for not participating.
+Deferred wages may be seen as a more secure savings mechanism than these groups.